14islands/fourteen/README.md

 For instance, there is no sidebar, widget locations, etc. There is also no front-end setup here.
 Gulp or Grunt?
 Stylus or SASS?
 That is all up to you, there is no `css/` or `js`/ folders created for you :yum:

 ## How to use it
-I recommend you simple download this repository and unzip it to start with a clean slate without this repositories info.
+Simple download this repository and unzip it to start with a clean slate without this repositories info.
 Otherwise, for this repository to have your own copy and then clone it inside your `wp-content/themes/`.

 ## File structure and functions classes